ibm-cloud-docs/BlockStorage/dr-accessible-primary.md

    --immediate          Failover to replicant immediately.
    -h, --help           Show this message and exit.
    ```
+   {: screen}

+During the failover process, configuration-related actions are read-only.
+You can't edit any snapshot schedule or change snapshot space.
+The event is logged in replication history.
+When your target volume is live, you get another message.
+Your original source volume's Status becomes Inactive.
+{: note}

 ## Starting a failback from a volume to its replica
 {: #failbackfromreplica}